lucabriguglia/OpenCQRS/docs/With-Event-Sourcing.md

 }
 ```

-As per prevoius example, the dispatcher can be used to update the product.
+As per prevoius example, use the dispatcher to update the product.

 ```C#
 await dispatcher.SendAsync(new UpdateProductTitle